sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-esc-iehardenadmin.md

 # IEHardenAdmin

-`IEHardenAdmin` specifies whether Internet Explorer® Enhanced Security Configuration (ESC) is enabled for all administrators on the computer.
+`IEHardenAdmin` specifies whether Internet Explorer Enhanced Security Configuration (ESC) is enabled for all administrators on the computer.
 When Internet Explorer ESC is enabled, it reduces the exposure of your server to potential security attacks from Web pages that do not belong to the Local Intranet zone or the Trusted Sites zone.

 ## Values